-AAP leader Satyendar Jain getting foot massages in Tihar jail, alleges BJP
+BJP files complaint against Satyendar Jain for allegedly getting foot massages in Tihar Jail

 The Aam Aadmi Party leader was arrested by the Enforcement Directorate on May 30.
 The agency’s case is based on a disproportionate assets first information report filed by the Central Bureau of Investigation in 2017 under the Prevention of Money Laundering Act.
 He is accused of having laundered money through four companies allegedly linked to him.

-Commenting on the videos, Delhi Deputy Chief Minister Manish Sisodia claimed that the massages were part of Jain’s treatment regimen.
+Commenting on the videos, Delhi Deputy Chief Minister Manish Sisodia claimed that the massages were part of Jain’s physiotherapy regimen for a spine injury.
 He also claimed that the former Delhi health minister had been framed in a false case.

-The Delhi deputy chief minister said that doctors have recommended regular physiotherapy for Jain.
-“The BJP is resorting to such tactics as it is sensing defeat in the elections in Gujarat and the Municipal Corporation of Delhi,” he alleged.
+Sisodia alleged that the BJP was resorting to such tactics after sensing defeat in the elections in Gujarat and the Municipal Corporation of Delhi.